areymbaut/data-projects/python_projects/stl10_image_classification_streamlit/README.md

 Regardless of the option chosen above, the image of interest is displayed and classified using the CNN model.
 The user can see:
 - the displayed image.
 - the distribution of class-specific scores (to better understand the model decision).
+- if the ground-truth label is known (_i.e._, the user chose to use a random STL-10 test image/label):
-- some colored text indicating the classification success/failure, if the ground-truth label is known.
+    - some colored text indicating the classification success/failure.

 ```python
 # Classification